khushboo2512/weather-app/README.md

 # WeatherApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.4.
-This is simple app modified on latest version of angular for learning purpose.
+This is simple app modified with some improvements, that's why forked from the main branch and used it to have hands on latest version of Angular.

 ## Development server